secbrief/secbrief.github.io/_posts/2014-05-10-mexican-drug-cartels-bringing-the-threat-of-terrorism-closer-to-home.md

 published: 28-Jul-2014
 description: Seldom discussed is the existence of, and potential for, nexuses between Mexican trafficking organizations and foreign terrorist organizations.
 In concert, these organizations pose a more integrated and robust threat to the United States than they do as lone enterprises.
 category: [Terrorism, Organized Crime]
-tags: [Organizations, Terrorist, Mexican, Mexico, Drug, Trafficking, Cartels, Nexus]
+tags: [Mexican Cartels, Mexican, Cartels, Nexus, Organizations, Terrorist, Mexico, Drug, Trafficking]
 ---

 ##### <center><strong>[The below op-ed was submitted Dec 11, 2012.]</strong></center> #####